sourcegraph/scip-clang/CONTRIBUTING.md

 the behavior in scip-clang exclusively, whereas there is a greater chance of mistakes if we want to separate out the cost of assertions in Clang itself vs in our code.

+## Notes on Clang internals

+- A `FileID`, unlike the name suggests, can refer to a File or a macro expansion.
+- A valid `FileID` always has a corresponding `SLocEntry`.
+- A `FileEntry` is only present for a File-representing `FileID` if it corresponds to an actual file.
+It will be missing if the `FileID` corresponds to an imaginary file (e.g. builtins).
+Thus, `sourceManager.getFileEntryForID` can return null for certain valid FileIDs.